mermaid-mcp-server

 playwright-mcp

-A Model Context Protocol (MCP) server that provides browser automation capabilities using Playwright.
-This server enables LLMs to interact with web pages through structured accessibility snapshots, bypassing the need for screenshots or visually-tuned models.
+A Model Context Protocol server that enables LLMs to interact with web pages through structured accessibility snapshots without requiring vision models or screenshots.

 Magic Component Platform (MCP)